 Database tables can get big.
 Stupendously, colossally big.
 For example the Large Hadron Collider at CERN generates 10 TB of summary data per day.

-Scanning through millions, billions or trillions of rows to return just two or three is a huge waste.
-Waste and index can help you avoid.
+As I discuss in this video, scanning through millions, billions or trillions of rows to return just two or three is a huge waste.
+Waste and index can help you avoid:

 An index stores the values in the indexed column(s).
 And for each value the locations of the rows that have it.
 Just like the index at the back of a book.
 This enables you to hone in on just the data that you're interested in.